evert/evert.github.com/_posts/2017/2017-04-03-rest-embedding-hal-http2.md

 However, HTTP caches will not be aware of embedded resources.
-In the last example, the cache doesn't know that `/user/1356` was embedded and cached, and it doesn't know it does not know it can skip a future `GET` request to that resource.
+In the last example, the cache doesn't know that `/user/1356` was embedded and cached, and it does not know it can skip a future `GET` request to that resource.

 Also, if we did a real cached `GET` request, but later on we issue a `PUT` on that same resource, a HTTP client 'knows' that since a `PUT` was issued, the